danawhite/angular-es6-webpack/README.md

 # angular-es6-webpack
-A small Angular project written completely using ES6 with Webpack module bundling.
+An Angular project written completely in ES6 with Webpack module bundling.
 Inspired by @angular-class NG6-Starter.

 ## Installation instructions